 I'm not fond of the TNG episode "The Chase" or its silly "directed panspermia" explanation for why most Trek aliens are rubber forehead aliens.
 I much prefer the theory expounded in "The Paradise Syndrome", that these human/rubber forehead aliens are the descendants of people (most likely Terrans) seeded across the galaxy by an advanced alien race.
 For this series, I'd return to that older idea.
 Vulcans, Klingons, Orions, etc. would be retconned as genetically modified near-human offshoots.

-Species such as the Saurians, Caitians, Kzinti, etc. would be retconned as terrestrial animals uplifted to sapience through genetic engineering, creations of the same aliens who seeded humanity across the stars.
+Humanoid species such as the Saurians, Caitians, Kzinti, etc. would be retconned as descendants of terrestrial non-human animals, creations of the same aliens who influenced human evolution and seeded humanity across the stars.

 Actual aliens — non-humanoid entities like the Horta, Excalbians, Kelvans, etc. — would make appearances in this series, but their appearances would be rare.
 The third season would be the only season to make regular use of them.